thangchung/clean-architecture-dotnet/README.md

 # practical-clean-ddd

+A simplified and effortless approach to get started with Domain-driven Design, Clean Architecture, CQRS, and Microservices patterns.

 The practical repository uses coolstore domain which is mainly borrowed from `https://github.com/zkavtaskin/Domain-Driven-Design-Example` to demonstrate how to apply Domain Driven Design seamlessly with Clean Architecture.

 [![Sparkline](https://stars.medv.io/thangchung/practical-clean-ddd.svg)](https://stars.medv.io/thangchung/practical-clean-ddd)